 Divided into groups based on our industry experience (I was in SDG#12 - Sustainable Production & Consumption), for 8-days we envisioned, ideated, and created practical solutions for some of the biggest issues facing our world today.

 Utilising design thinking as well as human-centred design methods, we went through a rigorous process of problem scoping, researching, ideating and prototyping, presenting and sharing our work with facilitators and experts along the way.

 My group - team Hudadak, focused upon the issue of consumption, where we proposed a reusable coffee cup system, as part of a closed-loop university network.
 Through this, it was our aim to tackle the immense waste created by the millions of disposable coffee cups thrown into landfill each year, and encourage a system of reusability within users.
 At present within the U.K, 7 million disposable coffee cups are thrown away each day – that’s 2.5 billion every year.
 And because of their inside lining material being plastic, less than 1 per cent of these cups are recycled.
 This is a massive issue!! f you buy take-away hot drinks, please please please use a reusable cup.
 There’s so many amazing options out there today for reusables!
-Here are some great options: https://bit.ly/2tiOJ2F.
+Click here for a few great options

 For our group it was all about the process, and not the final destination, where we relished in team bonding, and all the learnings and growth that came along the way.

 My absolute biggest take-away from this program was the people!
 I met the most incredible, heart-centered and motivated individuals from all over the world, inspired and taking action into creating a better world for us all.
 I know I will have the pleasure to call some of these people my friends for life.
 Felling so grateful.
 Here, I learnt the importance of surrounding yourself with like-minded people, especially as doing this work can feel soooo lonely at times.